nicholaswmin/fsm/README.md

 ## Transition methods

+> allow transitioning from one `state` to another, if current state allows so.

-Transition methods and hooks are automatically created from the provided `states`, which renders an expressive & domain-specific API.
+They are created from the provided `states`, which renders an expressive & domain-specific API.

 For example, this: